Archie619/Parking-Lot-Tracker-Analyzer/backend/README.md

     - NOTE: this file is in the backend folder you may need to cd into the correct directory

-3. The backend is now ready!
-For now....
+3. Start uvicorn:
-    - Once our API is needed you'll need to spin up a uvicorn server as well...
+    - uvicorn api_init:app --reload
-    - To run (in the backend folder): python opencv_sandbox.py
+    - NOTE: This starts the server not the image analysis (yet...) to do that run: python opencv_sandbox.py

 ## Tips